Story updated on 24th January 2019

 Anyone who’s had aerial woes will understand how frustrating it is when the signal drops out and so too does your picture.
 Casting is where the picture from your phone appears on your TV screen.
 So if you have strong internet but weak aerial reception, then this could feasibly get you a more reliable picture.

-If you’re struggling to get a reliable signal, try on our top-rated aerials.
+If you’re struggling to get a reliable signal, try one of our top-rated aerials.

 How much data do I need to stream live TV?

-You can usually expect to use over 500MB of data streaming an hour of TV in standard definition; double that for HD.
+You can usually expect to use more than 500MB of data streaming an hour of TV in standard definition – double that for HD.
 For this reason it won’t suit those who have limited data contracts with low allowances.
 If you’re planning on getting good use out of the new Freeview app, then you may be better off with an unlimited data package.

 Find out who we rate as the best and worst UK mobile providers if you’re shopping around for a new deal.
 Our guide to haggling with your mobile provider could land you more data for no extra cost, and you can also learn more about how to keep track of your mobile data and minutes.